-8. Long-term toxicity testing on fish (Annex IX, Section 9.1.6.1.)
+7. Long-term toxicity testing on fish (Annex VIII, Section 9.1.3., Column 2)

-"Long-term toxicity testing on fish" is a standard information requirement as laid down in Annex IX, Section 9.1.6. of the REACH Regulation.
+"Short-term toxicity testing on fish" is a standard information requirement as laid down in Annex VIII, Section 9.1.3. of the REACH Regulation.
+Column 2 of Annex VIII, Section 9.1.3 specifies that long-term aquatic toxicity study on fish (Annex IX, Section 9.1.6) shall be considered if the substance is poorly water soluble.
 Adequate information on Fish, early-life stage (FELS) toxicity test (Annex IX, 9.1.6.1.), or Fish, short-term toxicity test on embryo and sac-fry stages (Annex IX, 9.1.6.2.), or Fish, juvenile growth test (Annex IX, 9.1.6.3.) needs to be present in the technical dossier for the registered substance to meet this information requirement.